Average GPA for College & GPA Requirements: Introduction

 The average GPA for Yale is not published.
 However, in light of students’ strong average ACT/ SAT scores, the Yale average GPA is likely to be high.
 This means that the Yale average GPA for college is comprised primarily of As in challenging classes.
-The acceptance rate for this class was 4.46%, which is almost as low as the estimated Yale average GPA is high.
+The acceptance rate for the Class of 2027 was 4.35%, which is almost as low as the estimated Yale average GPA is high.

 In order to be competitive with the estimated average GPA for Yale, you need to take hard classes in high school.
 Moreover, in order to attain the Yale average GPA, you should be getting strong grades in these classes.
 This resource will help you work out the GPA for college you should aim for if you want to get into Yale.

 The estimated average GPA for Yale is among the highest of any average GPA for college or university.
 Even though there are no Yale college GPA requirements, to have the best odds, treat the Yale average GPA as a minimum that you must aim for.
 Even if you meet or exceed the average GPA for Yale, it will still be a reach school.
 As the average GPA for Yale shows, this school attracts thousands of extremely competitive applicants every year.